Immunology

 Topics of dissertation thesis

-The SAB listed these topics as well as topic below.
-The candidate chooses the preliminary topic individually and contacts a potential supervisor.
-He/she consults with him on the chosen topic and agrees on its more precise specification.
-In case of any ambiguity, we recommend that you also contact the chairman of the SAB.
-If necessary, he/she can recommend that he/she consult the topic with another specialist according to the focus of the intended project.
+The SAB listed these topics as well as the topics below.
+The candidate chooses the preliminary topic individually and contacts a potential supervisor with whom they consult the chosen topic and agree on its more precise specification.
+In case of any ambiguity, we recommend contacting the chairman of the SAB.
+If necessary, she may recommend a consultation on the topic with another specialist according to the focus of the intended project.

 If the candidate does not know which topic/supervisor to choose, he/she will contact the chairman of the SAB, with whom he/she will consult on a suitable topic and a potential supervisor.